gitlabhq/gitlab-recipes/web-server/apache/README.md

 1. `ServerName` is defined in two VirtualHosts.  `ServerName` should be set to host name of the GitLab installation.
 2. `SSLCertificateFile`, `SSLCertificateKeyFile`, and `SSLCACertificateFile` should be customized for signed certificates.
-3. `ProxyPassReverse http://gitlab.example.com:8080` should be customized for public host name of the GitLab installtion.
+3. `ProxyPassReverse http://gitlab.example.com:8080` should be customized for public host name of the GitLab installation.
-4. At the bottom of `gitlab-ssl.conf` log file names defined with `gitlab.example.com`.
+4. At the bottom of `gitlab-ssl.conf` log file names contain `gitlab.example.com`.
 The log file names should reflect the GitLab installation host name.

 A quicker method is to use `sed` to modify the file.